txt/aa24/docs/03landscape2.md

      src="/etc/img/ase24.png"></a></p>

-# Theory of Landscape Analysis and Recursive Random Projections
+# Background notes, Landscape Analysis, Clustering

-## Relevance to SE
+## Applications Clustering , SE

-Applications:
 - as a runtime checker (cluster the data, then report any new inputs that fall outside the range of the clusters of the test data used to test the system)[^liu]
 - as an optimization tool (don't explore the whole space; instead cluster and run your analysis on many small clusters)[^maj18][^riot]
 - as an optimizer in its own right (see below)[^chen]